 Dr. Cowles currently chairs the Department of Business and Economics and plays an active role in university governance.
 As Department Chair he is a practicing manager, continually involved in the types of actions and decisions concerning people, resources, and policy that most middle managers in a business–or any type of organization–are involved in.
 He has served on a number of committees, including the Faculty Senate, that take part in university governance, which includes formulating policy, making strategic decisions about the direction of the university, and developing new initiatives.

 Dr. Gingrich specializes in development and international economics.
-His research activities cover a variety of topics, including the fair trade coffee market, mosquito net delivery in Tanzania, microfinance programs in Nepal, and financial crises in Southeast Asia.
+His research activities cover a variety of topics, including the fair trade coffee market, mosquito net delivery systems, sustainability and effectiveness of microfinance programs, and issues surrounding financial crises.
 He has worked on various assignments with Mennonite Economic Development Associates and Mennonite Central Committee.